Joan O'Malley: Legacy

 The Singer sewing machine that O'Malley used to create the six prototypes was displayed at the Canadian Museum of History's Canadian History Hall from 2017 to 2019.
 The whereabouts of the prototypes themselves is unknown.

 Comparison to Betsy Ross

 O'Malley is sometimes compared to Betsy Ross, an American upholsterer who, according to legend, created the first American flag.
 However, she rejects the comparison, noting that much of the story surrounding Ross is more myth than fact.

 Personal life

 O'Malley continued to work for the federal government and eventually took a job with the Ontario Attorney General's office in Ottawa.
 She retired in 1996.

 O'Malley was born in Dauphin, Manitoba.
 She and her husband, Brian, raised two children.

-They reside in Ottawa South.
+Awards and recognition

+In 2002, O'Malley was among 50 Canadians invited to a state luncheon with Queen Elizabeth II and Prince Philip at Rideau Hall, celebrating the Queen's Golden Jubilee.
+She represented the year 1965 when the new Canadian flag first flew above Parliament.